About Lake Atitlan

 It is believed that over 100,000 years ago a series of huge volcanic eruptions rocked Central America.
 Several times larger than Pompeii, volcanic stone and lava were violently ejected and thrown as far away as Guatemala’s Caribbean coast, and even the Gulf of Mexico.
 A gaping hole, now surrounded by three smaller volcanoes, was left: San Pedro to the west; Toliman to the south; and the largest volcano Santiago, behind the latter.
 This caldera, which later filled with water, became known as Lake Atitlan.
 It contains 13km by 26km / 8 miles x 16 miles of continually changing waters, transforming from glassy smooth in the mornings, to a blanket of white horses in the afternoons, when the ‘Choqumil/Xocomil’ wind moves in.
 Occasionally the North wind (Norte) races across the lake for four to five days, often bringing a change of weather.

-Why visit Lake Atitlan?
+Why Visit Lake Atitlan?

 The reasons are endless: colourful and magical Mayan culture and history, spectacular ancient Mayan ruins, mountains, volcanoes, beaches, jungles, cloud forests, colonial towns, and that’s for starters!
 However, we suggest that it is best you come here yourself – you will not to be disappointed!